mavens-group/mavens-group.github.io/vlab/README.md

 ## Running the Quantum ESPRESSO lab

+The Quantum ESPRESSO demonstration is fully static and includes precomputed Quantum ESPRESSO 7.5 SCF eigenvalues, DOS curves, and portable input files for all four molecules.
+Clicking Run loads the matching stored data, so it works in GitLab Pages without `pw.x` or pseudopotentials on the web host.

-The normal development command starts both Vite and the local Quantum ESPRESSO bridge:
+The normal development command starts the static Vite application:

 ```bash
 npm run dev
 ```

-To run the services separately, use `npm run qe-server` and `npm run dev:vite` in two terminals.
+The current classroom demonstration does not call the execution bridge.
+For bridge development, use `npm run dev:full`, or run `npm run qe-server` and `npm run dev:vite` separately.

 The bridge listens only on `127.0.0.1:8787`.
 It discovers executable `pw.x` files on `PATH`; additional trusted executables can be exposed with the platform path separator: